tomfroembgen/poster-template/README.md

 ## Usage

 This is our template for scientific conference posters.
 Feel free to adjust it to your needs, but please keep the overall design.
-Please do not modify this repository directly.

 See the [example poster](main.pdf) for a preview.